thymikee/jest-preset-angular/README.md

 ### Can't resolve all parameters for SomeClass(?)

 With Angular 8 and higher, a [change to the way the Angular CLI works](https://github.com/thymikee/jest-preset-angular/issues/288) may be causing your metadata to be lost.
-You can update your `tsconfig.spec.json` to include the `emitDecoratorMetadata` compiler option:
+If you do *not* use `isolatedModules: true` in your `tsconfig.spec.json`, the `jest-preset-angular` transformers handle this the Angular way.
+If you do compile with isolated modules, you can update your `tsconfig.spec.json` to include the `emitDecoratorMetadata` compiler option:

 ```
   "compilerOptions": {